Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/dockingports.rst

     Creates a list of docking ports that are in the ready |kOSDockingPortState| for the specified vessel.

+.. function:: isDockingPort(p)

+    :parameter p: |kOSDockingPort| to check.
+    :return: true if the part is a |kOSDockingPort|, otherwise false.
+    :rtype: |kOSBoolean|

+    Check if a part is a docking port.

+.. function:: potentialTargets()

+    :return: A list of targets that have docking ports.
+    :rtype: |kOSList|

+    Creates a list of targets that have docking ports.

 .. _dockingportsLib search:
 .. function:: search(pl, wpl)